usemanusai/pic2tool/docs/FREE_TIER_OPTIMIZATION.md

-# 🆓 Free Tier Optimization Guide
+# 🆓 Free Tier Optimization Guide (Updated June 2025)

 ## Transform pic2tool into a Completely Free AI Analysis Tool

-This guide shows you how to use pic2tool's advanced multi-API key rotation system and free provider integration to analyze unlimited screen recordings without any monthly costs.
+This guide shows you how to use pic2tool's advanced multi-API key rotation system and the latest 2025 free provider integrations to analyze unlimited screen recordings without any monthly costs.

 ## 🎯 Quick Start: $0 Monthly Cost Setup